Gosains: Shaiva

+Vaishnava

 In the sect of Vallabhacharya, the Pushtimarg, Brahmin religious leaders and spiritual heads of the tradition use Goswami and sometimes Gosain as surname and are addressed with the same as an honorific.
+Other Vaishnava traditions include the Mahapurushiya sect founded by followers of Shankaradeva, and the Gaudiya sect.
+The Gosavis of Madhavendrapuri and Ishwarpuri, who were in the Guru tradition of Chaitanya Mahaprabhu, established the Gaudiya Vaishnava sect in Bengal.
+Gurupooja (worship of the guru) is a distinct characteristic of the Vaishnava Gosavi.

-The chief disciples of Chaitanya Mahaprabhu, the founder of Gaudiya sect, namely the Six Goswamis, along with other followers and their lineages use Goswami as title and surname.
+The chief disciples of Chaitanya Mahaprabhu, namely the Six Goswamis, along with other followers and their lineages use Goswami as title and surname.